tillbiskup/evedata/docs/architecture.rst

 Converting MPSKIP scans into average detector channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Module name:
+    :mod:`mpskip <evedata.evefile.controllers.mpskip>`
+Dependencies:
+    :class:`Scan <evedata.scan.boundaries.scan.Scan>`, and here in particular the channels used in the scan module with the MPSKIP channel

 Given the data model to not correspond to the current eveH5 structure (v7), it makes sense to convert scans using MPSKIP to "fake" average detector channels storing the individual data points on this level.